abiduldul/SueRV32_Processor/README.md

 # SueRV32_Processor
-This is the first RISC-V Processor with simple Integer Extention
+This is the first RISC-V Processor with simple Integer Extention (asooyyy)